Estate Planning with Selected Issues – 21.5 hrs. CPE

 1. Identify tax and legal title formats noting the differences among these entity formats by:

 a.
 Specifying the advantages and disadvantages of holding property individually and through a sole proprietorship or a corporation not-ing how to avoid associated title pitfalls;

 b.
-Selecting primary groups of C corporations noting the estate-planning problems associated with each; and
+Selecting primary groups of C corporations specifying the estate-planning problems associated with each; and

-2. Determine S corporation rules noting tax advantages and disad-vantages and also specify disadvantages and advantages of incorporat-ing a farm.
+2. Determine S corporation rules stating tax advantages and disad-vantages and also specify disadvantages and advantages of incorporat-ing a farm.

 3. Identify title holding benefits of trusts, co-tenancy, partnerships, and limited liability companies and the tax characteristics of each.

 4. Specify types of retirement plans used to provide lifetime benefits to a business owner and to employees, identify how title can be held on behalf of minors and the tax treatment of custodianships, and recall the tax treatment of a probate estate.

 After studying the materials in this chapter, answer the exam questions 43 to 50.

 At the start of Chapter 6, participants should identify the following topics for study:

 * Life insurance trusts